Waco Juvenile Crimes Lawyer

 We will discuss the specifics of this approach in more detail during our initial consultation with you.
 However, we offer the following in this space so that you can consider it immediately:

 Go easy on your child.
 Be slow to anger.
 The last thing we need is for your child to have more "acceptance" inside juvie than from their loved ones outside.
 The reality is that nobody accepts and loves your child more than you.
-But trusting that a young person is scared and in trouble perceives the world around them accurately is not a good standard operating procedure.
+But trusting that a young person is scared and in trouble perceives the world around them accurately is not a suitable standard operating procedure.
 In short, we will be the ones to "bad cop" your child if such a thing is necessary.
-We ask that you simply wrap your arms around them.
+We ask that you wrap your arms around them.